MillendRoy/millendroy.github.io/_pages/about.md

 - February 2021 : *Asean Indian Hackathon'21* Global Finalist.
 - September 2020 : *Samsung Innovation Awards'20* Finalist
 - August 2020 : Winner of Grand Finale of *Smart Indian Hackathon'20*.

+> Although news sheet shows only the good ones, many had their cycles of ups and downs, rejects and acceptances.